What's the challenge?

 Do you have the solution?

-Considered solutions must be able to:
+Considered solutions should be able to meet the following requirements: